h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 * RADIUS

 >> The Remote Authentication Dial-In User Service protocol, as defined in {{RFC2865}}, {{RFC2865}}, and {{RFC5176}} among others.
+>>
+>> While this protocol can be viewed as "RADIUS/1.0", for simplicity and historical compatibility, we keep the name "RADIUS".

 * RADIUS/UDP